bobbylite/DotNetCoreDependencyInjection/README.md

 ## Behind the scenes
 Behind the scenes we have two important files that really auto-wire up the notifications to the handlers.
-This .NET Core lib uses Autofac's container and interfaces to auto-wire everything in the background.
-Out of the box you have NotificationManager because of this Core Module in the lib.
+This .NET Core lib uses Microsoft's DI container to auto-wire everything in the background.
+Out of the box you have NotificationManager because of this Core Module.
 Take a look below.

 ### Notifications